Measuring the Robustness of Audio Deepfake Detection under Real-World Corruption: Audio Perturbation and Evaluation Methods

 \textbf{Dataset}.
-We utilize the Wavefake dataset~\cite{frank2021wavefake}, which generates deepfake audios from six vocoder architectures, including MelGAN~\cite{kumar2019melgan}, FullBand-MelGAN~\cite{yang2021multi}, MultiBand-MelGAN~\cite{yang2021multi}, HiFi-GAN~\cite{kong2020hifi}, Parallel WaveGAN~\cite{yamamoto2020parallel}, and WaveGlow~\cite{prenger2019waveglow}.
-It consists of approximately 196 hours of generated audio files derived from the LJSPEECH~\cite{ljspeech17} dataset.
-The dataset is split into training, validation, and test sets with a ratio of 70\%:10\%:20\%.
-All detection models can achieve near-perfect performance on the test set of the clean dataset.
-This makes it highly suitable for our evaluation, as it allows us to assess how well these detection models perform on corrupted data, even when they excel on clean data.
+We use the Wavefake dataset~\cite{frank2021wavefake}, which contains approximately 196 hours of synthetic audio generated using six vocoder architectures.
+All synthetic samples are derived from the LJSPEECH dataset~\cite{ljspeech17}.
+The dataset is split into training, validation, and test sets with a ratio of 0.7:0.1:0.2.
+As shown in \textbf{Table~\ref{tab:clean_results}}, \textbf{all detection models achieve near-perfect performance.
+Our goal here is to examine even under such favorable conditions how detection performance changes when realistic corruptions are introduced.
+Therefore, we focus on a single dataset to isolate corruption effects.}